jagoosw/SugarKelp.jl/README.md

 Changes from the stated parameter values in the paper are detailed in [changes.pdf](https://github.com/jagoosw/SugarKelp.jl/blob/main/info/changes.pdf).

 This package is now available from the registry so can be installed by `import Pkg;Pkg.add("SugarKelp")`.
 Alternatively, you can install from this repo (which may be slightly updated) by `import Pkg;Pkg.add("https://github.com/jagoosw/SugarKelp.jl")`.

-> This model is now re-implemented in [OceanBioME.jl](https://github.com/OceanBioME/OceanBioME.jl) where it can be coupled with biogeochemical and physics models

 ## Examples
 ## Running a model